 Charitable giving is highly commended in Islam as it is in most global traditions.
-It is in this act of donating that one is elevated to a higher spiritual plain, feeling purified and connected to God.
+It is in this act of donating that one is elevated to a higher spiritual plain and feels the benefits of serving humanity.

 Zakah is the act of charitable giving, which translates as "alms giving" and is obligatory upon every adult Muslim of sound mind.
 The individual must own a specific amount of wealth.
 This is referred to as Nisaab.

-"If a human dies, then his good deeds stop except for three:
+"If a human dies, then his good deeds stop except for three things:

-a righteous child who prays for him.” – Sahih Muslim
+- or a righteous child who prays for him."

 Sadaqah Jariah is a form of Sadaqah, which is on-going.
 Generally if the charity you give is likely to have long term impact i.e. sponsoring an orphan, it may fall into this category.
 The building of wells, mosques and schools is also regarded as Sadaqah Jariah.

-Lillah meaning 'for Allah’ and comprises any form of charity given for the sake of Allah on a purely voluntary basis.
+Lillah, meaning 'for Allah', comprises any form of charity given for the sake of Allah on a purely voluntary basis.
 Zakah can only be spent directly on the poor and not on such projects as construction whereas Lillah can be utilised in constructing mosques, digging wells and other projects.
 Zakah money cannot be used for such projects.

 Fidyah is paid by those who are unable to fast owing to illness, old age or infirmity.
 Fidyah consists of paying for 2 meals for a person per day of fasting missed.
 If you are obliged to pay Fidyah the current rate is:

-If you deliberately miss a fast in Ramadan or break a fast without a legitimate reason then you are obliged to make up for this by way of Kaffarah.
-As Kaffarah you are obliged to fast for 60 continuous days per fast missed or broken.
+If you deliberately miss a fast in Ramadan or break a fast without a legitimate reason, then you are obliged to make up for this by way of Kaffarah, to fast for 60 continuous days per fast missed or broken.

-If you are, owing to illness, old age or infirmity, unable to fast for 60 consecutive days then you may give a monetary amount as Kaffarah.
-For each fast missed or broken you are obliged to pay for 2 meals for 60 people.
+If due to illness, old age or infirmity you are unable to fast for 60 consecutive days, then you may give a monetary amount as Kaffarah.
+For each fast missed or broken, you are obliged to pay for 2 meals for 60 people.

-Based on £3 as the price of a meal Kaffarah for one fast missed or broken is £360.
+Based on £5 as the price of a meal, Kaffarah for one fast missed or broken is £300.